PhysiCell-Tools/python-loader/man/TUTORIAL_python3_json.md

 Python dictonary keys can be of almost any data type, but json object keys have to be strings.

-### Dump pcdl data construnct from the command line into json
+### Dump pcdl data construnct from the command line into a json file

 ```bash
 pcdl_get_conc_attribute output 2